Dharshi489/AI-Risk-Evaluation-Project/README.md

 Overgeneralization

 Implementation:
-Python script analyzes the dataset and counts risk levels such as High, Medium, and Low.
+A Python script reads the dataset from Excel and analyzes AI-generated responses.
+Using keyword-based detection, the script automatically identifies and labels different types of risks present in the AI output.

 Tools Used:
 Python